Singularity categories of deformations of Kleinian singularities: Introduction

 \subsection{Organisation of the paper}

 This paper is organised as follows.
-In Section 2, we recall some basic definitions and facts, and introduce the notation used throughout the paper.
-In Section 3, the singularity categories of ${O}^\lambda(\widetilde{Q})$ are determined as $\Bbbk$-linear categories.
-Section 4 is then concerned with determining the triangulated structure provided one knows how the translation functor behaves on certain indecomposable objects.
-In Section 5 we digress to prove our results on a noncommutative geometric McKay correspondence for a resolution of $\mathcal{O}^\lambda(\widetilde{Q})$ when $\lambda = \varepsilon_0$.
-Section 6 then verifies that the translation functor behaves as claimed in the type $\mathbb{A}$ case, while Sections 7, 8, 9, and 10 show this in the type $\mathbb{D}$ and $\mathbb{E}$ cases.
+In Section \ref{prelim}, we recall some basic definitions and facts, and introduce the notation used throughout the paper.
+In Section \ref{singcatsec}, the singularity categories of ${O}^\lambda(\widetilde{Q})$ are determined as $\Bbbk$-linear categories.
+We then complete the proof of Theorem \ref{introthm0} in Section \ref{SingChapterTriSec}.
+In Section \ref{inttheorysec}, we provide a noncommutative version of the geometric McKay correspondence, and in the appendix we detail how the translation functor behaves on objects of $\Dsg(R_Q)$.